 My research is in probability theory and its applications.
 My interests include asymptotic behaviour of near critical system and random graph dynamics inspired by physics or other applications.
-Some of my recent work has been on random walks on half strips, and the centre of mass of random walks.
+Some of my recent work has been on random walks on half strips, the centre of mass of random walks and functional limit theorems.

 A collaboration among researchers interested in probability theory and its applications, based in the North-East of England and South-East of Scotland, sponsored by a Joint Research Groups (Scheme 3) grant from the London Mathematical Society.
 Past events held in Durham, York, Edinburgh, Leeds and Sheffield.PiNE Wednesday 1st October 2014 to Present